Protection and Responsible Use of Natural Resources

 Use of Renewable Energy

 The JCU Group is driving forward with the use of renewable energy to reduce greenhouse gas emissions.
-Among our domestic offices, we have installed solar power generation equipment to reduce CO2 emissions at our Niigata Plant in Niigata and R&D Center in Kanagawa, both of which particularly consume large amounts of electricity.
+In terms of domestic bases, we have installed solar power generation equipment to reduce CO₂ emissions at our Niigata Plant and R&D Center, both of which consume particularly large amounts of electricity.
 We are working to use renewable energy at our overseas business locations, and have installed solar power facilities at our plant in Hubei, China that are capable of producing about 40% of the plant’s maximum electricity consumption.

-In addition, at our Kumamoto Facility, which will house a production plant and research lab, is scheduled for completion in December 2025. we plan to install high-capacity solar power generation equipment and introduce a variety of cutting-edge energy-saving equipment, making it an exceptionally environmentally friendly facility.
+In addition, at our Kumamoto Facility, which houses a production plant and research lab completed in October 2025, we plan to install high-capacity solar power generation equipment and introduce a variety of cutting-edge energysaving equipment, making it an exceptionally environmentally friendly facility.

 JCU will continue to implement a wide array of initiatives to realize a decarbonized society.